 Today's farm crops include cabbage, grains, pumpkins, squash, sweet corn.

 In the fall of 1988, four and a half gutter connected greenhouses and an attached Morton building were built.
-Today there are a total of ten and a half gutter connected greenhouses and across the driveway there are an additional six free standing steel pipe framed greenhouses, giving us a total of thirty five and a half greenhouses.
+Today there are a total of eight and a half gutter connected greenhouses and across the driveway there are an additional six free standing steel pipe framed greenhouses, giving us a total of thirty five and a half greenhouses.